harrietrs/rap-community-of-practice/docs/training_resources/python/unit-testing.md

 2. We have to break down our project and write functions to deliver these units of functionality, rather than writing tests for our functions.
 3. It prevents us from having tunnel-vision when it comes to code.
 As our attention will always be brought back to our tests which are based on the higher-level context of the functionality the project should deliver.
 4. It forces us to make sure that we understand the goals of the project before we start writing code.
    While a perfect TDD approach can be hard to achieve, maintaining its general goals will keep a project more focused.
 Field definitions provide an excellent example of where TDD could be useful.
-To apply TDD we would need to properly plan out our field definitions before hand (perhaps by looking at preexisting SQL code if we are transitioning to PySpark).
+To apply TDD we would need to properly plan out our field definitions before hand (perhaps by looking at pre-existing SQL code if we are transitioning to PySpark).
 We can then write tests for each of these field definitions with the expected values we have planned to show that they are a fundamental part of the project.
 Initially all these tests will fail but over the course of development more will pass until we know that all of our field definitions have been implemented according to our initial plan.

 ### Migration